 |Cains River Chili|

-Don't read past the image below if you're squeamish about certain bodily functions!>
+Don't read past this paragraph if you're squeamish about certain bodily functions!

 Well, all right, but I did warn you.